-All instances except MySQL 5.7 support log management.
-You can use the console or SQL commands to query error logs and slow SQL log details for fault analysis.
-However, you can manage logs of SQL Server 2012 instances and later versions only through SQL commands.
-This article describes how to manage logs through the console and SQL commands.
+All instance versions except MySQL 5.7 support log management.
+You can use the RDS console or SQL statements to query error logs and slow SQL log details for fault analysis.
+However, you can manage logs of instances in SQL Server 2012 and later versions only through SQL statements.
+This document describes how to manage logs through the RDS console and SQL statements.

-You can use the console to manage logs of MySQL 5.5/5.6, SQL Server 2008 R2, PostgreSQL, and PPAS instances.
-The actual interface may vary depending on the engine type and version.
+You can use the RDS console to manage logs of MySQL 5.5/5.6, SQL Server 2008 R2, PostgreSQL, and PPAS instances.
+The actual interface may vary with engine types and versions.

 - Log on to the RDS console.